FabianSiffert1/siffertio/README.md

 ## Run

-1. After the setup run `npm run start` to start the website locally on port 3000
+1. After the setup run `npm run start` to start the website locally npm